VOLUNTEER IN MALAYSIA

 Malaysia is home to some of the oldest tropical rainforests in the world, including Taman Negara, which is estimated to be over 130 million years old.

-Known as the “King of Fruits,” Malaysia is one of the world’s largest producers of durian, a pungent and creamy fruit beloved by locals and adventurers alike.
+Known as the “King of Fruits,” Malaysia is one of the world’s largest producers of durian, a pungent and creamy fruit beloved by local people and adventurers alike.

-Malaysian cuisine is renowned for its diversity and flavors, with bustling street markets offering an array of dishes such as nasi lemak, laksa, and roti canai.
+Malaysian cuisine is renowned for its diversity and flavors, with bustling restaurants offering an array of dishes such as nasi lemak, laksa, and roti canai.

 Malaysia celebrates various cultural festivals throughout the year, including Hari Raya Aidilfitri, Chinese New Year, Deepavali, and Christmas, fostering unity and harmony among its diverse communities.